zooba/pymanager/doc/using.rst

 ---------

-The recommended command for launching Python is ``python``, which will either launch the version requested by the script specified, or the default version, which will be the latest stable release unless configured otherwise.
+The recommended command for launching Python is ``python``, which will either launch the version requested by the script being launched, an active virtual environment, or the default installed version, which will be the latest stable release unless configured otherwise.
+If no version is specifically requested and no runtimes are installed at all, the current latest release will be installed automatically.

-However, we recommend that documentation show ``python`` as the standard command for launching Python.
-In these contexts, this command as installed by the Python install manager will work correctly and reliably, just as the ``python`` command behaves inside of virtual environments or on other platforms.

 For all scenarios involving multiple versions, the recommended command is ``py``.
-This may be used anywhere in place of ``python`` or ``pymanager``, or in place of the older ``py.exe`` launcher.
+This may be used anywhere in place of ``python`` or the older ``py.exe`` launcher.
 By default, ``py`` matches the behaviour of ``python``, but also allows command line options to select a specific version as well as subcommands to manage installations.
 These are detailed below.

-With one minor exception, the ``pymanager`` and ``py` commands are synonymous.
-We recommend ``py`` by default for brevity, but suggest that scripts that are intending to use Python install manager should probably use ``pymanager``, due to the lower chance of encountering a conflict with preexisting installs.
-The only difference is when running the commands without any arguments: ``py`` will install and launch your default interpreter, while ``pymanager`` will display help (``pymanager exec ...`` provides equivalent behaviour to ``py``).
+Because the ``py`` command may already be taken by the previous version, we also provide an unambiguous ``pymanager`` command.
+Scripted installs that are intending to use Python install manager should probably use ``pymanager``, due to the lower chance of encountering a conflict with existing installs.
+The only difference between the two commands is when running without any arguments:
+``py`` will install and launch your default interpreter, while ``pymanager`` will display help (``pymanager exec ...`` provides equivalent behaviour to ``py``).

+Each of these commands also has a windowed version that avoids creating a console window.
+These are ``pyw``, ``pythonw`` and ``pymanagerw``.
+A ``python3`` command is also included that mimics the ``python`` command.
+It is intended to catch accidental uses of the typical POSIX command on Windows, but is not meant to be widely used or recommended.

 To launch your default runtime, run ``python`` or ``py`` with the arguments you want to be passed to the runtime (such as script files or the module to launch):